pepenunez/pepenunez/README.md

 Hi!
 I'm Pepe 👋

-I'm currently doing a Data Analytics bootcamp in Berlin to acquire some hard skills to use data to make informed Product / Business decisions.
+I'm currently doing a Data Analytics bootcamp in Berlin to acquire some *coding skills* to use data to make informed Product / Business decisions.

 Quick intro to the projects that I've been working on: